TexasInstruments/matter/examples/lock-app/cc32xx/README.md

     ```

 -   Run the build to produce a default executable.
 By default on Linux the
-    Sysconfig is located in a `ti` folder in the user's home directory, and you
+    SysConfig is located in a `ti` folder in the user's home directory, and you
     must provide the absolute path for it.
 For example
     `/home/username/ti/sysconfig_1.13.0`.
 On Windows the default directory is
     `C:\ti`.
 Take note of this install path, as it will be used in the next